 The Education in Emergencies Interest Group focuses on aspects of education in crisis situations wherein the larger society undergoes a striking structural displacement.
 UNICEF estimates that one in three children or adolescents are out of school due to armed conflict and natural disasters.
 What are the implications for the role of education in preventing and mitigating the effects of such crises?
 The Education in Emergencies Interest Group seeks to shed light on this question.

-This program is intended to benefit the international students at the GSE, by building community amongst us, connecting us with resources and communities within and outside Stanford, and promoting our scholarship.
-GSE-ISC has three primary goals: 1) build community among international students, 2) connect resources and allies at Stanford and beyond to this community; and 3) promote the scholarship of international students at the GSE.
+The GSE- International Community intends to be the platform to bring the international community at the GSE together.
+The three primary goals of this group are: 1) build community among international students, postdocs, staff, visiting scholars, and faculty; 2) connect resources and allies at Stanford and beyond to this community; and 3) to promote international students scholarship and inclusion at the GSE.

 The Literacy Collective’s mission is to provide a forum for GSE graduate students currently conducting literacy-related research to engage with each other, faculty members, and the extant community on issues related to literacy.
 This forum will establish a network of seasoned and emerging scholars drawn together by shared interests to present and receive feedback on current literacy-related research projects during two Saturday Retreats aimed at workshopping current research; learn about and discuss research in the literacy field through quarterly Literature Forums aimed to grow knowledge of the landscape of noteworthy literacy scholarship; and, to meet and explore the scholarship of literacy experts both in and beyond Stanford in monthly Scholar Panels aimed to foster knowledge of current areas and opportunities for literacy research.